moneyhub/fullstack-interview-task/README.md

 We're interested in how you break down the work and build your solution in a clean, reusable and testable manner rather than seeing a perfect example, try to only spend around *1-2 hours* working on it

-## Deliverables
-**Please make sure to update the readme with**:

-- Your new routes
-- How to run any additional scripts or tests you may have added
-- Relating to the task please add answers to the following questions;
-    1. How might you make this service more secure?
-    2. How would you make this solution scale to millions of records?
-    3. What else would you have liked to improve given more time?

-On completion email a link to your repository to your contact at Moneyhub and ensure it is publicly accessible.

 ## Getting Started

 Please clone this service and push it to your own github (or other) public repository